 We chose November 22nd (“22/11”) as a play on the name of the condition, 22q11.2 deletion syndrome (“22q”).
 The lighting of the CN Tower was part of the “Luces por el 22q/Lighting the 22q” international awareness movement that began in Spain in 2018.
 Buildings in Spain, Germany, Belgium, Finland and the city of Philadelphia, United States, were lit up as part of the movement on the 22nd of November in previous years.
 In 2021, Toronto joined this international awareness movement.
 We continue to be a national leader in providing care for families through clinics at the Toronto General Hospital and at SickKids Hospital, and in internationally renowned research into adult outcomes and genetics.

-22q at the Zoo - Toronto Event
+22q at the Zoo (Toronto Event)

 The International 22q11.2 Foundations’ Annual 22q at the Zoo – Worldwide Awareness Day (22q at the Zoo) is an international initiative to raise awareness about 22q11.2 deletion syndrome.
 The Toronto event is co-hosted by the 22q Deletion Syndrome Clinic at SickKids Hospital and the Dalglish Family 22q Clinic.
 The focus of the day is for individuals with 22q, their families and Clinic staff to socialize, network and raise awareness of 22q in the community.
 Participants also have the chance to join in fun activities with their friends and families and enjoy a day at the Toronto Zoo.
 Please enjoy our photo collection from last year’s event.